deodeta/6.00/README.md

 ````

 ## [Commands](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=1462)
-**Programs or Scripts**: are sequences of commands, each commands telling the interpreter to do a specific thing.
+**Programs or Scripts**: are sequences of commands, each command telling the interpreter to do a specific thing.
 ex:-
 ````
 print type(5.6)